eecs489staff/a1-sockets-mininet/README.md

 `Error: port number must be in the range of [1024, 65535]`

-When running as a server, `iPerfer` must listen for TCP connections from a client and receive data as quickly as possible.
-It should then wait for some kind of message from the client indicating it is done sending data (we will call this a **FIN** message).
-The server should then send the client an **acknowledgement** to this FIN message.
-It is up to you to decide the format of these FIN and acknowledgement messages.
+When running as a server, `iPerfer` must use `spdlog` to print `iPerfer server started` after it has started listening for TCP connections from a client.
+It must then receive data as quickly as possible.
+Keep a running total of the number of bytes received.When the client stops sending data and closes the connection, it should gracefully handle this event.

-Data should be read in chunks of 1000 bytes.
-Keep a running total of the number of bytes received.

 After the client has closed the connection, `iPerfer` server must print a one-line summary in the following format: